Why is the corn harvested before the Halloween weekend?

 Note: Please pack out all of your garbage from the corn maze because we do not want our cattle exposed to any foreign objects that could potentially harm their stomachs.
 You would be surprised what cattle accidentally ingest.

 Why do you not sell corn on the cob?

 This variety of corn is developed for cattle feed.
 These corn plants produce very starchy and bland corn kernels.
-You will likely enjoy the other corn varieties found in the grocery stores, much more than these corn cobs.
+Enjoy sweet corn varieties sold at other farms around the Cariboo.
 All of the cobs, along with the entire corn plant, are harvested at the end of the season and provide our cattle with a protein-rich source of food during the winter months.
 Whatever corn is not picked up with the corn harvester will be consumed by the cattle grazing this field until the first snowfall.
 We assure you that nothing will be wasted, so please try the leave the corn cobs on the plant and the corn plants in an upright position!

 Why do we need to bring the correct change for admission?

 We have a coin drop at the entrance to the maze and the honour system has worked really well over the years.
 Even though our family really enjoys meeting the people who come to visit the corn maze, we also need to complete our daily farm chores so we might not be around to provide change for your group.
 Most of our visitors have visited the maze before so thank you for helping us continue with this simple payment system.

 The money you place into the coin drop helps pay for the corn seed, fertilizer, irrigation electricity costs, tractor fuel costs and rota tiller maintenance costs all needed to operate this corn maze.
 We are thankful for your support so we can continue to operate the corn maze as an affordable activity for all families.

 What are those noisy and funny looking grey and white birds running around the corn field?